 Magnetic tape vs. disk vs. cloud storage

 Disk surpassed tape as a preferred backup storage media in the late 1990s.
-Recent innovations in the tape world, including IBM's Linear Tape File System (LTFS), have made it easier to access data on tape.
+Later innovations in the tape world, including IBM's Linear Tape File System (LTFS), made it easier to access data on tape.
 Files and objects can be copied directly to a tape repository running LTFS technology, so they retain their native structure and metadata.

 Tape is faster than disk when performing streaming read/write operations, but content on magnetic tape can only be read or written in a sequential format by spooling it to the appropriate position.

-Advances in tape technology/future outlook
+Advances in tape technology and future outlook

-Tape has added features over the years, including three major additions going back to 2004.
+Tape has added features over the years.

 In addition, top cloud storage providers Amazon Web Services, Microsoft Azure and Google Cloud Platform use LTFS-attached tape libraries as part of their storage architectures, according to Iron Mountain.

 Magnetic tape cartridges are resilient, but they still require proper care.
 Although the life span of a tape is expressed in years, careless handling can cut that to weeks or destroy a tape completely.

 Dust, dirt and oils are harmful to tape.
 Users should keep tapes in their plastic cases when they are not in use.
 In addition, users should avoid doing the following: